 2. Further Studies

 Firstly, let us begin by talking about something less visible but no less important: culture.
-It is fair to say that the four universities in Singapore are yet to have very distinctive identity that we see in many Western universities.
+It is fair to say that the 6 universities in Singapore have yet to form the distinctive identities that we see in many Western universities.
 However, there are still some notable differences that you may want to consider.
 SMU has a business-oriented culture.
 Students are encouraged to take initiative and be proactive.
 This can be seen in their seminar teaching style, or more interestingly, in how actively SMU students approach employers during career fairs and hand over their name cards.

 Bricks and Mortar